Legal Header

 H

-Halo play
+halo play

 A halo play is an extension of a conventional reservoir that does not meet the traditional cutoffs for conventional reservoirs.
 In halo plays, the source rock is not the reservoir.
 The permeability of a halo play is often less than, but can exceed, 0.1 millidarcy (mD).
 The permeability of a halo play is generally higher than the permeability in tight or shale plays.
 In order to produce the resources within a halo play, more advanced completion techniques are needed, such as horizontal multistage fracturing.